dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 This tested out very well.

-However, to test the postive test case, in the absence of a true real life ghost (these are hard to simulate, even with hyper-scaling), the following procedure must be done, and the code in module2 needs to be modified accordingly as indicated below.
+However, to test the postive test case, in the absence of a true real life ghost (these are hard to instigate, even with hyper-scaling), the following procedure must be done, and the code in module2 needs to be modified accordingly as indicated below.

 The procedure used to run this test is the following: